Expats' Favorite Activities

 After living in Thailand for a year James Cooper decided it was time for a change.
 Not interested in returning to his home country, England, he eventually landed in Hoi An where he fell in love with ‘the charm of the place and general vibe’.
 James is a personal trainer, health & wellness professional the leader of the Smilinggg movement and – according to his mates – an all around awesome person.
 He is often found going for a run, biking or swimming as he trains for his next endurance sports event.

-California surfer dude Chris Charney came to Vietnam three years ago, drawn to the Orient by his fascination with Eastern art.
+California surfer dude Chris Charney came to Vietnam 2014, drawn to the Orient by his fascination with Eastern art.
 From flipping pizzas by candlelight above a motorbike shop to opening beloved beach Mexican joint Felina Cantina, Chris has come a long way in the past three years.
 Hailing from Ventura, California, Chris has brought his love for surfing and the outdoors to Vietnam, where he is often looking for the next big swell or a quiet beach to hang out on.
-You can also find him slinging tacos over at Felina Cantina most days of the week.
+These days you’ll find him slinging tacos over at Felina Cantina in Da Nang most days of the week.

 Elka Ray first came to Vietnam when it was still very much wild and undeveloped.
 Her adventures from Hanoi to Saigon in 1992 as a backpacker spurred her to pursue a degree in Asian Studies and Journalism.
 After 22 years amid the hectic hustle of Saigon and Hanoi, Elka has found peaceful respite in Hoi An where she is able to pursue her passion for fiction writing.
 Now the author of a series of children’s books and three mystery novels for adults, Elka is happy to have called Hoi An home for the past two years.